 5. Cook a Proper Supper for Their Parents

 Not many children learn how to cook until out on their own.
 The process of planning and cooking an entire dinner is harder than they might think.
 It is easy for kids to take it for granted what their parents do until they have done it for themselves.
+Plus, when kids cook it will make your child more aware of what is in the food they eat.
 A proper supper does not mean taking a frozen pizza out of a box and heating it.

 I have some incredibly simple meals that a child can easily make.